Philip G. Pizzuto

 Philip G. Pizzuto concentrates his practice in the areas of complex litigation and insurance coverage matters.

-Mr. Pizzuto has over 18 years of experience in all aspects of civil tort litigation, concentrating in toxic tort, labor law, products liability, premises and municipal liability, medical malpractice and federal/state FCRA cases.
+Philip G. Pizzuto joined the firm in July of 2015, to serve Of Counsel in Lindabury’s Westfield office.
+Mr. Pizzuto has over eighteen years of experience in all aspects of civil tort litigation, concentrating in toxic tort, labor law, products liability, premises and municipal liability, medical malpractice and federal/state FCRA cases.
 He has extensive litigation and trial experience in both state and federal courts.
 Mr. Pizzuto has tried cases in all New York City venues and obtained numerous favorable jury verdicts.
 In addition, Mr. Pizzuto has presented on litigating and trying toxic tort claims and has been a guest lecturer at the New York City Law Department’s Trial Advocacy Program at Fordham University School of Law.

 Before joining the firm, Mr. Pizzuto was first-chair trial attorney for Mound Cotton Wollan & Greengrass, where he tried numerous toxic-tort and labor law claims, and The Jacob D. Fuchsberg Law firm, where he concentrated on medical malpractice cases.
 Prior to that Mr. Pizzuto was with The New York City Law Department, Special Litigation Unit, where he defended the City's high-exposure tort claims, including one of the nation's largest infant lead-paint poisoning trials and a catastrophic injury case stemming from the 2003 Staten Island Ferry crash.